Updated: Feb 18

 The Winter Creek Flowers journey is ever evolving.
 It's been an organic process that started with no more than a vague desire to work with nature, flowers in particular, and then slowly grew into a dream that I would one day have my own floral business.
 For a long time the details were hazy.
 Back in 2003, when this photo was taken on a trip to Paris, I still wasn’t sure what my dream would look like in real life, but I knew that somehow I was going to make it happen.

 I grew up in the countryside, on a family farm, and much of my childhood was spent outdoors where I made daisy chains with friends, collected wildflowers on rambles with my Mum and helped out in my grandparent's garden every chance I got.

-So, a passion for nature was always there, but it wasn't until that Parisian holiday that I realised this was something I wanted more of in my life.
-What I remember most about that time in Paris (apart from getting engaged, but that’s another story) was the utter joy I felt as I flitted from one beautiful florist shop to another.
+So, a passion for nature was always there, but it wasn't until that Parisian holiday that I realised this was something I wanted to play a more significant role in my life.
+What I remember most about that time in Paris (apart from getting engaged, but that’s another story!) was the utter joy I felt as I flitted from one beautiful florist shop to another.
 I remember how inspired I felt and how my head was full of ideas and flower-filled dreams.

 In the years that followed, I studied floristry, joined growers groups and made industry connections.
 All of this had to happen around my busy ‘day job’ so it was still quite a while before things really began to gel for me.

 The catalyst to take action finally came when my husband and I moved permanently to our little farm in Central Victoria and I began to have the time and mental space I needed to plan and start making my dreams a reality.